 In line with the Guidance for Schools from the Federation of European Heating, Ventilation and Air Conditioning Associations (REHVA) received on the 14th October 2020, CO2 monitors with traffic light indication will be installed in classrooms where ventilation depends on opening windows and doors to allow staff to quickly and effectively monitor air quality.
 The CO2 monitor will be placed in a visible position in the classroom, away from fresh air inlets e.g. open windows.
-The default settings of the monitor will be changed to orange light up to 800ppm and red light up to 1000ppm in order to promote as much ventilation as possible
+The default settings of the monitor will be changed to orange light up to 800ppm and red light up to 1000ppm in order to promote as much ventilation as possible will have the discretion to decide whether to ask staff or visitors to wear, or agree to them wearing face coverings in these circumstances.
+(Government Guidance)

 Whilst pupils in the guidance have been recommended to not face each other, teachers have been mandated to stand in front of their 30 children.
 Therefore, teachers are positioned to the most reasonable ventilated apex of their room and where possible, have been allocated a safe zone behind the children to complete work.

-At Lowbrook Academy, teachers may wear face coverings, visors, gloves and aprons if they so wish, outside of the official guidance situations where it is mandated.
+At Lowbrook Academy, teachers are required to always wear face coverings and/or visors, outside